Anomaly Detection

 When the in situ rate at intake is above the maximum recommended rate, an upthrust anomaly is triggered.

-Gas lift anomalies include shallow injection and multipoint injection.
+Gas lift anomalies include shallow injection, multipoint injection, flow integrity, and end of tubing injection.
 These anomalies are determined by analyzing the injection traverse against valve opening and closing pressures.
-In the process of bottomhole pressure computation, valves are determined to be open or closed.
+In the process of bottomhole pressure computation, valves are determined to be closed, likely closed, open & flowing, open & not flowing, or open & cannot flow.
 It is important to remember that a gas lifted system is dynamic second-by-second, so while the daily traverse may indicate certain valve statuses, this can change intra-day.

-If a single shallow valve is open, a shallow injection anomaly is triggered.
+If a single unloading valve is open and flowing with an orifice installed, a shallow injection anomaly is triggered.

-If multiple valves are open, a multipoint injection anomaly is triggered.
+If multiple valves are open and flowing, a multipoint injection anomaly is triggered.

 Flow assurance anomalies are intended to provide warning that the well could be experiencing liquid loading or slug flow.